 Year of Acquisition:

 Convergence designed a site plan with outstanding curb appeal and numerous lifestyle amenities, including a clubhouse featuring a billiards room and fitness center, as well as an outdoor pool.
-The site plan also consisted of walking and biking trails that weave through scenic ponds and landscaped common space.
+The site plan also consisted of walking and biking trails that wind through scenic ponds and landscaped common space.
 This quaint Master Planned Community is located within minutes of historic downtown Delaware and Cape Henlopen.
 Upon receiving site plan approval and design development report approval (DDR) for the wastewater system, Convergence sold its interest in the project to a private investment group.
+Today it is a thriving community and home to hundreds of families.